nezirz/ruby_webshot/README.md

 Simple ruby gem for making nice webshots with headless browser - [RubyWebshot Gem on RubyGems.org](https://rubygems.org/gems/ruby_webshot)

+Here is a short [Video Tutorial How To use Ruby Webshot Gem](https://www.youtube.com/watch?v=oxg6UOXsou4) inside Ruby Console.

 ## DESCRIPTION:

 I needed the webshot/screenshot functionality for one of my website and after trying few ruby gems currently available I found that they are not updated lately and that they are using depricated version of `PhantomJs`: